tamalCodes/ShopCoders/README.md

 # Why shop at ShopCoders ? 🛒

 We at ShopCoders offer you official merchandise from all the coding event.
-These are mostly left out/ not gave-away.
-We tied up with 50+ official code companies like Github, Digital Ocean to bring you the best of the swags at an affordable price !!
+These are mostly left out/ not gave-away merchs.
+So we tied up with 50+ official code companies like Github, Digital Ocean to bring you the best of the swags at an affordable price !!

 <br/>